Platelets with abnormal morphology

 - Large platelets can occur in normal blood, but when frequent they are associated with particular pathological states:

 The context of large platelets is really important.
-When platelet counts are raised (A) then large platelet forms are more likely associated with a myeloproliferative disorder (in reactive states they tend to be smaller and less variable).
-When platelet count is low then the cause is most often premature platelet destruction (circulating platelets that are less mature are larger) - shown is a case of immune thrombocytopenia (B) with a Howell Jolly body indicating a previous splenectomy.
+When platelet counts are raised (A) large platelet forms are more likely associated with a myeloproliferative disorder (in reactive states they tend to be smaller and less variable).
+When platelet count is low the cause is most often premature platelet destruction (circulating platelets that are less mature are larger) - shown is a case of immune thrombocytopenia (B) with a Howell Jolly body indicating a previous splenectomy.
 Less common, but important, are the range of congenital conditions that can have large platelets; shown here is a MYH9 disorder (May Hegglin anomaly) with the characteristic pale blue inclusion within the neutrophils (C).

 Causes of enlarged platelets with normal morphology